magento/devdocs/guides/v2.0/cloud/access-acct/admin-env-vars.md

 {% endcollapsible %}

 ### Change the Admin URI, user name, and password

-{% collapsible To change the Admin URI, user name, and administrator password: %}
+To change the Admin URI, user name, and administrator password:

 1. Set the variable values.